 Loss of biodiversity is the decrease in the number of a particular species in a certain habitat.
 Loss of biodiversity also leads to the extinction of the plant and animal species and this loss can be either reversible or permanent.

-The human activities have been the major cause for the loss of biodiversity which has led to sudden changes in climate causing a big threat to the biodiversity.
-There has also been an increased demand for the natural resources along with the growing population leading to greater waste generation.
+Human activities have been the major cause of the loss of biodiversity which has led to sudden changes in climate causing a big threat to biodiversity.
+There has also been an increased demand for natural resources along with the growing population leading to greater waste generation.

 Causes of Loss of Biodiversity